16–17 July

 18-19 July

 Luftflotte 3 reported that four Bongart aircraft had made a successful attack with 0.8 t of bombs on a group of Résistants and a munitions dump at Gluiras, 35 km WSW of Valence.
 That afternoon an Re.
-2002 in German markings put down on the landing ground at Marcilloles (48 km north east of Valence) and the pilot is reported to have telephoned his base, then immobilised his machine; subsequently German aircraft came over and destroyed it with gunfire.
+2002 in German markings put down on the landing ground at Marcilloles (48 km north east of Valence) and the pilot is reported to have telephoned his base, then immobilised his machine; subsequently German aircraft came over and destroyed it with gunfire and it is possible, in the absence of other information from the German side, that this was the machine damaged on the 16th.

 NOTE: When examined early in September by a Field intelligence Unit, Marcilloles was “Under cultivation.
 Small hangars intact.
 No equipment.”